alex-sandweiss-neurology/BSC-Rodent-Behavioral-Assays/README.md

 Download and install Blender (free and open source) to open the .blend files with the 3D models.
-The .stl files are used for printing the elevated plus maze walls
+The .stl files are used for printing the elevated plus maze walls with your 3D printing software of choice.